-Prerequisite: THA261 or THA262 or consent of the instructor.
+Prerequisite: THA261 or THA262 or instructor consent.
 (Offered in alternate years) Advanced design course exploring the demands of design in a variety of physical stages including thrust, in-the-round, and other non-traditional forms.
 Creation of models, renderings and floor plans for several productions is required.

-THA330 Direction 3 hours
+THA330 Direction

-Prerequisite: THA160, THA261 or THA 262 or consent of the instructor.
+Prerequisite: THA160, THA261 or THA 262 or instructor consent.
 History, theory and techniques of directing, culminating in a student directed production.